Best Looper Pedal Choices for Serious Musicians

 Single-track Loopers are generally good enough for most guitarists, especially those who want basic looping and are already playing with a band.
 Their straightforward operation and simplicity make them easy to use, and their compact size makes finding space on a pedalboard easy.

-Multi-track Loopers offer more control and allow for crafting more complex loops.
+Multi-track Loopersย offer more control and allow for crafting more complex loops.
 However, some have extra bulk, a steeper learning curve, and added cost.
 This looping station type is usually preferred by guitarists who also sing and one-man-band performers who want in-depth control over every loop.
+Most popular looper pedals fall under this type, allowing for complex one-man-band live looping playing style.

 Connectivity

 For basic mono setups, a compact looper pedal with one input and one output port is enough.
-More complex rigs or keyboard instruments with stereo outputs will require stereo input and output ports, which are provided by some of our best guitar pedals in our recommended list above.
+More complex rigs or keyboard instruments with stereo outputs, or connect via the effects loop, will require stereo input and output ports, which are provided by some of ourย best guitar pedalsย in our recommended list above.
 Aux input is a nice plus, as it allows you to jam with your favorite tracks or even store them as loops.
 A few pedals have headphones out, which is nifty for quiet practice.

 Some loop pedals with USB connectivity allow you to save and manage your loops on your computer, which is handy if you’re gathering musical ideas.
 MIDI compatibility is also crucial to integrate a looper with MIDI clock-compatible devices like drum machines.